-A vintage-feeling room featuring a queen bed with cozy down comforter, gas-flame corner fireplace, television/VCR with cable, air conditioning in-season, CD player and an exposed-brick private bath with 72" Jacuzzi whirlpool tub.
+A vintage-feeling room featuring a queen bed with cozy down comforter, gas-flame corner fireplace, new Widescreen HD television featuring hundreds of Time Warner channels, air conditioning in-season, CD player and an exposed-brick private bath with 72" Jacuzzi whirlpool tub.
 Total Room Size: 17ft. x 15 ft.( including bath)

 Your reservation confirmation includes a list of our recommended restaurants, as well as a list of activities and links to help you plan your stay.
 Rates do not including 11.7% tax | $25 for each extra person | 3-night minimum on weekends during July & August.
 2-night minimum on weekends in October.
 No extra gratuity charges.

 Why it’s called the Pocahontas Room

 Each Carriage House room is named after a racehorse owned by the Bonners, who owned Hampton Terrace at the turn of the century.
 They were the most famous owners of racehorses in the country at that time.

 Pocahontas was one of Mr. Bonner’s award-winning racehorses.